Jurisdiction of the International Court of Justice: Compromissory clause

 Second, 36(1) also gives the Court jurisdiction over "matters specifically provided for ... in treaties and conventions in force".
-Many treaties will contain a compromissory clause, providing for dispute resolution by the ICJ.
+Many treaties will contain a compromissory clause, providing for dispute resolution by the International Court of Justice.
 For instance, Article 36(2) of the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances provides for mediation and other dispute-resolution options, but also states that "[a]ny such dispute which cannot be settled ... shall be referred, at the request of any one of the States Parties to the dispute, to the International Court of Justice for decision".
 Cases founded on compromissary clauses have not been as effective as cases founded on special agreement, since a state may have no interest in having the matter examined by the Court and may refuse to comply with a judgment.
 Since the 1970s the use of such compromissory clauses has declined.
 Many modern treaties set out their own dispute-resolution regime, often based on forms of arbitration.
 In 1987, upon the initiative of Mikhail Gorbachev, all of the permanent members of the Security Council began negotiations for expanding the compulsory jurisdiction of the ICJ.
 The content of these negotiations is to date unknown, and no agreements were reached.
-See Richard B. Bilder, "Judicial Procedures Relating to the Use of Force," ch.
-28 in Lori Damrosch & David Scheffer, Law and Force in the New International Order (1991).